+And the news stories are plentiful.
+With major supermarkets, popular brands and manufacturing firms issuing warnings to their customers.
 Kinder’s urgent recall of some of its chocolate products over salmonella fears in the run-up to Easter last year is one example.1

 At best, it is inconvenient for consumers and an announcement on a retailer’s website.

 Here we look at how product recalls can be damaging for the companies concerned.
-And how businesses—large or small—can best protect themselves.
+And how businesses - large or small - can best protect themselves.

-It could mean the goods are potentially unsafe for consumption or use or pose a health and safety risk to the customer.
+Product recalls are issued when an item has a potential or confirmed problem.
+This could state that the goods are potentially unsafe for consumption or use.
+They may also pose a health and safety risk to the customer.

-In most cases, a company would post details of its product recall on its website and other online sites and could display recall notices in stores.
+In most cases, a company would post details of its product recall on its website and other online platforms.
+Additionally, it could display recall notices in stores.
+Recalls likely to affect many people or pose a greater risk are likely to be reported in the news.

 With product recalls, customers may be able to receive a full refund from the manufacturer or retailer.
-Sometimes, they could be given a replacement or free repair or even sue for damages, for example, if the defective product has caused injuries or death.
+Sometimes, they could be given a replacement or free repair or even sue for damages.
+For example, if the defective product has caused injuries or death.

 The government website and Trading Standards publish lists of product recalls, safety alerts and reports.
 This can include anything from cordless vacuums to mugs, grills and shoes.2